-In summary, our review and a recent good quality systematic review18 found no differences among omeprazole, lansoprazole, rabeprazole, and pantoprazole in healing rates at 4 and 8 weeks.
+In summary, our review found no differences among omeprazole, lansoprazole, rabeprazole, and pantoprazole in healing rates at 4 and 8 weeks.
 In two trials esomeprazole 40mg had higher 4-week and 8-week healing rates than omeprazole 20mg, but there are no head-to-head comparisons of omeprazole 40mg versus esomeprazole 40mg.
-One trial of esomeprazole 40 mg versus lansoprazole 30 mg found better healing rates in the esomeprazole group, At 8 weeks the difference in adjusted crude healing rate was 3.4% corresponding to a number needed to treat of 29 (for every 29 patients treated with esomeprazole one additional patient was healed compared to lansoprazole).
+One trial of esomeprazole 40 mg versus lansoprazole 30 mg found better healing rates in the esomeprazole group.
+At 8 weeks the difference in adjusted crude healing rate was 3.4% corresponding to a number needed to treat of 29 (for every 29 patients treated with esomeprazole one additional patient was healed compared to lansoprazole).
+However, a second trial of esomeprazole 40 mg versus lansoprazole 30 mg found equivalent healing rates at 4 and 8 weeks.

-There have been 3 trials that compare esomeprazole to another PPI, but because of concerns over lack of equivalence in doses used (omeprazole), method of reporting and analyzing results, and relatively small differences in healing rates these trials do not provide sufficient evidence that esomeprazole is more efficacious than any other PPI.
+Three of four trials that compare esomeprazole to another PPI concluded that esomeprazole was more effective, but because of concerns over lack of equivalence in doses used (omeprazole) and method of reporting and analyzing results, these trials do not provide sufficient evidence that esomeprazole is more efficacious than any other PPI.
 Clear reporting of numbers of patients healed and unhealed at 4 and 8 weeks in these trials would help to clarify this.
+A request to the authors for this information and an explanation of the unusual method of analysis has been submitted and is still pending.